 We offer Austin eye care for patients suffering from strabismus, or colloquially referred to as “crossed eyes”.
 Our doctors conduct visual rehabilitation in Austin TX with expansive experience in the delivery of such services.
-Vision therapy has been established to be the best solution for strabismus since it addresses the root cause of the problem.
+We believe vision therapy to be the best solution for strabismus since it addresses the root cause of the problem.

 So What Is Strabismus?